maxandersen/quarkus-homeassistant/README.md

 Check out the [samples](samples/web) directory for examples on how to use this extension.

-There is a [cli](samples/cli) directory that has early version of experiment.
+There is a [cli](samples/cli) directory that has early version of this experiment.
 Eventually will move that to actually use the extension.

 ## Getting Started